LordAlucard90/TDD-ByExample/Part01 - The Money Example/principles.md

 When the new test puts the basis of an important design feature that will influence the next steps is important to examine all the possible implementations and their consequences.

+## Step 13: Bank.reduce(Money)

+When it is not obvious how to implement fake code it is possible go forward working on small related issue to solve the main problem.